q0w9e8r7t6y5/p3/peer-review.md

 ## 6. Misc

 + It was a pleasure to read through your code and learn a few things from someone who seems to be more proficient than I am.
 + I think you did a great job with the project and followed all the requirements properly.
 The only suggestions I have for improvements is a UI overhaul with bootstrap.
-Other than that, nice job!
+Other than that, nice job and good luck for the rest of the semester!